-Under Connecticut's comparative negligence rules, you may still have a case even though you were partly at fault in causing an accident.
+Under Connecticut’s comparative negligence rules, you may still have a case, even though you were partly at fault for causing an accident.
 These cases are very fact-specific, so you should contact a lawyer immediately to find out if you have a case.

 A competent adult who is age 18 or older may file a lawsuit in his or her name if he or she has been injured.
 A minor or an incompetent adult must have a lawsuit filed by parents or a court-appointed guardian.

 You must file your case within the statute of limitations—a fixed period of time dictated by the law that establishes when a lawsuit can be filed.
 In many circumstances, you are required to file your case within two or three years from the date of the event that caused the injury.
 There are exceptions to these rules, so don’t wait to talk to lawyer from Carter Mario.
 Fill out a free initial consultation form now or call (800) 900-6700.

 If you’ve obtained another lawyer from a different law firm, you do have the right to change lawyers.
 Your initial attorney will usually be entitled to payment for services rendered up to the time of dismissal.
 The lawyer will be paid from the compensation you win or settle on at the conclusion of the case.
 If you hire a Connecticut personal injury attorney from Carter Mario, we’ll work out the fee arrangements with the other attorney on your behalf.

 All Fields Required